Did I Blink God?…This Is the Story of My Little Boy!

 Wow, did I blink God?
 My baby boy is a young man.
-He's not just any young man, he's a man that loves God, loves others as himself, and loves the journey that awaits him.
-His very own independence journey of college and career making has ensued.
+He's not just any young man; he's a man that loves God, loves others like himself, and enjoys the journey that awaits him.
+His very own independence journey of college and career-making has ensued.
 From cradle to wings my youngest leaves the nest.
-He is off to fly with the eagles and I can hardly believe it; this is my story of Chris…
+He is off to fly with the eagles, and I can hardly believe it; this is my story of Chris…

 I placed my hands on my tummy.
 I thought, “Hey God, is it possible?
 Are you giving me another miracle?”
 I remember a silent prayer and yes an admission of fear," Not again, Lord please, let this not be a dream."
 I remember praying to myself, "Dear God, my little girl needs another little person to love, please allow this feeling to be that miracle."

 I went into a convenience store during a gas station break and picked up a cheap pregnancy test.
-When we got back to the house and after a wonderful Thanksgiving meal I would sneak off to an upstairs restroom and pee on the stick.
+When we got back to the house, and after a beautiful Thanksgiving meal I would sneak off to an upstairs restroom and pee on the stick.
 (Sorry bud no way to make that poetic.)
 As those minutes passed it felt like years, I tried to live out your entire possible life and at the same time thought of the life of the sibling that had just passed.
-To say I was torn is an understatement.
+To say sadness crept in is an understatement.
 And then, there it was, two solid lines!
 There you were, my baby and to find out on Thanksgiving, did I blink God?

 Here's Chris :)